 PKU causes a clinical syndrome of intellectual disability with cognitive and behavioral abnormalities; if untreated, the intellectual disability is severe.

-In the US and many developed countries, all neonates are screened for phenylketonuria 24 to 48 h after birth with one of several blood tests; abnormal results are confirmed by directly measuring phenylalanine levels.
+In the US and many developed countries, all neonates are screened for phenylketonuria 24 to 48 hours after birth with one of several blood tests; abnormal results are confirmed by directly measuring phenylalanine levels.